TrafficGuard/sophia/docs/docs/getting-started-cli.md

 Without arguments the prompt is read from `src/cli/code-in` otherwise it uses the provided arguments for the prompt.

-This is a useful for editing the nous codebase.
+This is a useful for editing the sophia codebase.
 You could run a command like:

 ```bash
 npm run code In the anthropic vertex class update the pricing for claude 3.5 sonnet to be 3 dollars per million input tokens and 15 dollars per million output tokens